-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 He later apologised for his "ill-judged" remarks in a subsequent note to Broadsky, writing that he was "mortified that it made you feel uncomfortable".

-Reflecting on the incident a few years later, Kane says; "In my mind guys and girls have always been equal.
+Reflecting on the incident a few years later, Kane says: "In my mind guys and girls have always been equal.

 "I was raised by my mum, who's a strong woman - and my aunties, and for me there's never been any difference, that's how I see it."